Mel Gibson, in simpler times.

 RELEASE DATE: July 1990

-Max may be mad, but not nearly as much as Mindscape, the developers behind this piece of flaming garbage.
-Driving around an abandoned wasteland and blowing stuff up sounds like a blast, until you realize there’s absolutely no direction as to where to go.
+Driving around an abandoned wasteland and blowing stuff up in Mad Max sounds like a blast, until you realize there’s absolutely no direction as to where to go.
 You have a limited amount of fuel, weaponry, and a huge landscape in which to get lost and agitated.
 Enemies bump right into you, so naturally, you blow them up with dynamite, but you shouldn’t.
 You need dynamite to blow up barriers that blockade your progress, though it doesn’t really matter if you don’t know where you’re going.
 Here’s a PROTIP: find a couple caves in the area.
 Once there, you’re on foot, a wobbly-legged Mad Max racing to find more fuel and dynamite.
 Some of the items in the cave look as they should, like the dynamite, and others don’t.
 Search everything to make sure you don’t miss anything.
 Eventually, you complete this Road War level (GET IT?!
 ROAD WARRIOR!) and enter the Arena level, where your entire goal is to just blow up cars.
 The levels go back and forth like this – Road War, Arena, etc – until the end boss.
 Enemies easily get in your way, your car is too slow and jerky, the graphics look like dump.
 Mad Max might be one of the most pointless, unnecessary, unfun games I’ve yet to play on the NES, and – shocker of shockers – it’s a licensed title that nobody asked for.
 Just terrible.

 The following two tabs change content below.